6 Rules for Better Internal Communication With Your Hourly Employees

 Coupling a robust staff scheduling solution with state-of-the-art communication tools can lead to bottom-line cost savings, as well as higher employee engagement.
 Automated communication tools help managers connect with their workforce to:

 - Fill open shifts and facilitate shift trades

 - Make last-minute shift adjustments

 - Respond to unexpected day-of changes

-Communication from the scheduler to the employee should be specific, purposeful and in alignment with your scheduling processes.
+Communication from the scheduler to the employee should be specific, purposeful, and aligned with your scheduling processes.
 Outreach that reinforces your scheduling processes helps employees understand what is expected of them and how to communicate back to the scheduler.
 While this may seem basic, it is critical to get right.

 Many times, the biggest barrier to communication is poor timing.
 Communicating critical details to a preoccupied employee may result in miscommunication or “in-one-ear-out-the-other” syndrome.
-By facilitating an access point to important shift information, shift workers can consume information when they are ready for it.
-This type of communication frees up reliance on the scheduler, lowers error rates and empowers the employee to seek needed information on their own.
+By facilitating access to important shift information, shift workers can consume information when they are ready for it.
+This type of communication frees up reliance on the scheduler, lowers error rates, and empowers the employee to seek needed information independently.

 Good communication helps employees understand when and where information is available.
 Establishing predictable communication helps employees find the information they need when they need it.
 Establish communication templates and standardize on a regular cadence to help employees develop a routine around consuming important information.

-The most efficient communication acknowledges when the message has been heard.
+Efficient communication acknowledges when the message has been heard.
 If a scheduler assigns a worker a shift, the worker must have a way to acknowledge the assignment.
-When a worker wants to trade a shift with a fellow coworker, there must be feedback when the shift is properly traded.
-If a worker asks for time off, there must be a method for notifying the worker the status of their time-off request.
-These examples are merely the tip of the iceberg to establishing a healthy two-way conversation between the scheduler and their workforce.
+When a worker wants to trade a shift with a coworker, there must be feedback when the shift is properly traded.
+If a worker asks for time off, there must be a method for notifying the worker of the status of their time-off request.
+These examples are just a few ways you can establish a two-way conversation between the scheduler and their workforce.